-The purpose of this wiki is to provide a gateway to contemporary and historical open digital media content from media archives and collections around the world.
+Lots more of this sort of thing at the OpenContentToolkitprovide a gateway to contemporary and historical open digital media content from media archives and collections around the world.
 It is a space to explore, discuss and share examples of the use of open media at all school stages and at all levels of education.
-It is intended to be a truly Cross Curricular resource.
-The toolkit is free and open to all with an interest in open resources, media archives, education and the digital humanities.

 Not a open resource but Lego Friends made me laugh and makes a point.